-Note: You can learn the best way to treat CTE on the next page.
+You can get some treatment ideas for CTE on the next page.

 If a serious event in your life takes place, any severe shock it causes could lead to a sudden increase in hair loss.

-Note: This condition can easily be confused with alopecia areata because both can cause rapid hair loss.
+Note: This condition can also be easily confused with alopecia areata because both can cause rapid hair loss.

 Hair loss after pregnancy can be caused by a number of things, including hormone imbalance, thyroid conditions and immune system disorders.

-Once you know what type of telogen effluvium you have, you can then go about trying to stop it.
-To start with, follow the three-point plan below:
+Once you know which type of telogen effluvium you have, you can then figure out how to stop it.
+The following three tips should help:

-1. Deal with the underlying cause – whether it be stress, a nutritional deficiency, a recent pregnancy, etc., once you’ve identified the reason behind your hair loss, try to take appropriate action against the underlying cause.
+1. Deal with the underlying cause – whether it be stress, a nutritional deficiency, a recent pregnancy, etc., once you’ve identified the reason behind your diffuse hair loss, take appropriate action against the underlying cause.

 2. Give it time - it can take quite some time to correct.
 This might vary from six months (CTE) to 18 months (postpartum telogen effluvium).

-However, whatever the reason why your hair growth has not recovered (or, if you feel you need to do something immediately to encourage hair regrowth anyway) start simple and affordable.
+However, whatever the reason why your hair growth has not recovered (or if you feel you need to do something immediately to encourage hair regrowth anyway) start with the most simple and affordable ideas first.

 This is page 1 of 2.